BibleResearch/bible-notes/new_testament/general_epistles/2_peter.md

 The Roman Emperor Nero died in 68 AD.
 If tradition is correct in claiming that Peter was martyred by Nero, the letter must have been written before or during 68 AD.
 2 Peter 1:14 shows that Peter thought his death was imminent which dates the letter **shortly before or during 68 AD at the latest**.

+## Literary Context

+2 Peter has a lot of connections with other letters in the New Testament.
+2 Peter is the second letter that Peter wrote (2 Peter 3:1), some of its themes and content echo Jude, and it references Paul's letters (3:15-16).
+Like many of the letters written later in an Apostle's life, it has a distinctly 'final' feel to it in that it feels like reading the last instructions from a father to his children (e.g. 2 Peter 1:12-15).

 ## Outline

 **0. Introduction [1:1-11]**